-The Company's combined gross profit margin, including direct hire placement services (recorded at 100% gross margin) for fiscal 2023 was approximately 34.7% versus approximately 37.4% for fiscal 2022.
-The substantial portion of the decline in fiscal 2023 compared with fiscal 2022, is due to the corresponding declines in the volume and mix of direct hire placement revenues in fiscal 2023.
+The Company's combined gross profit margin, including direct hire placement services (recorded at 100% gross margin) for fiscal 2024 was approximately 32.3% versus approximately 34.7% for fiscal 2023.
+The substantial portion of the decline in fiscal 2024 compared with fiscal 2023, is mainly due to the corresponding declines in the volume and mix of direct hire placement revenues in fiscal 2024, and lower numbers of job orders and tight labor market conditions on the contract services side, resulting in more competitive conditions and downward pressure on bill rates and spreads, accordingly.

-In the professional contract staffing services segment, the gross margin excluding direct placement services was approximately 26.1% for fiscal 2023 compared to approximately 26.6% for fiscal 2022.
-This decrease is due in part to increases in contractor pay associated with the recent rise in inflation resulting in some margin compression.
-The Company stepped-up counter-inflationary measures during the second half of fiscal 2023, including seeking increases in bill rates and spreads, where possible, to address margin compression.
+In the professional contract staffing services segment, the gross margin excluding direct placement services was approximately 25.3% for fiscal 2024 compared to approximately 26.1% for fiscal 2023.
+The decrease in professional contract staffing services gross margin is due, in part, to increases in contractor pay and other employment costs associated with the recent rise in inflation and competition for orders and candidates, accordingly, resulting in some spread compression.